atharaq/atharaq.github.io/cs2-f23/lesson16.md

 * In real-world systems, what are some of the ways in which "input" to a program is found?
 * What is the purpose of the `Input` class?
 Specifically, what is it needed for?

 Often, our components should depend upon abstractions, rather than concrete implementations.
 How do we think about the Input component more abstractly?
-Let's discus this next time!
+Let's discus this next time.

 # Composition vs Inheritance